fledge-iot/fledge/docs/91_version_history.rst

        - The public API has been updated to include the ability to make control requests.
        - The public API of the system has been updated to allow selection of readings from the storage buffer for given time intervals.
        - The public API that is used to retrieve reading data from the storage layer has been updated to allow data for multiple assets to be retrieved in a single call.
-       - The SQLite In-Memory storage plugin now has an option that allows the data to be persisted when shutting the system down and reloaded on startup.
+       - The SQLite in-memory storage plugin now has an option that allows the data to be persisted when shutting the system down and reloaded on startup.
        - The SQLite storage plugins have been updated to improve the error reporting around database contention issues.
        - A change has been made to the configuration of the storage plugin such that rather than having to type correct names for storage plugins the user may now select the plugins to use from a drop down list.
 Note however that the system must still be restarted for the new storage plugin to take effect.
        - The storage service has been updated to allow other services to subscribe the notifications of inserts into the generic tables.